scroll-tech/frontends/src/assets/blog/zkEVM.md

 - The bytecode is correctly loaded from persistent storage (You are running the correct opcode loaded from a given address)
-- The opcodes in the bytecode are executed one by one consistently (They bytecode is executed in order without missing or skipping any opcode)
+- The opcodes in the bytecode are executed one by one consistently (The bytecode is executed in order without missing or skipping any opcode)
 - Each opcode is executed correctly
   (Three sub-steps in each opcode are carried out correctly, R/W + computation)